Funding opportunity

 • how the funds compare to the previous award (if applicable)

 • how you used funding last time and what other observing trips you made in the last two years (if applicable).
-Download and complete the Expenditure breakdown template (XLSX 13KB).
+All applicants who hold an existing travel grant must download and complete the Expenditure breakdown template (XLSX 13KB).
 The Funding Service will provide document upload details when you apply.
 If a trip is not yet finalised but is expected to be carried out before the end of the current grant, give estimated costs.
 List the total PATT-funded expenditure at the bottom of the table

 Resources and cost justification